real-jame/realjame-old/src/blog/_posts/2023-03-31-general-update.md

 ## Website revamps

-It looks a bit prettier now, don't it?

 ### Appearance

 I have a soft spot for websites with a tiled background, as long as it's pleasing.
 This one in particular is a starry night from old Roblox.
 It's a gif recording of it, I adore the subtle color changing animation it has in-game.

 The content of the website itself is a slight bit more colorful, with a bluish tint to the text, white borders, and a rounded black edge to the header (shamelessly copied from GNOME).
-And the website's font is also bigger, so hopefully you won't need to zoom in for a better experience.

 Light theme also has these changes.
 Plus, backgrounds of tables and code blocks look much lighter now, instead of a weird shade of gray.